 Funding is varied, based on program size.
 All funds will be disbursed from the Distance Learning auxiliary budget account.
 Funds may be used for activities which support the development and delivery of the distance learning program.
 This may include distance learning assistants, faculty development, the purchase of specialized equipment, compensation for Program Coordinator, marketing, distance learning facilitators, or other expenditures.
 All expenditures must be approved by AA/CIRT to ensure compliance with state requirements for the use of distance learning fee funds.

-Faculty Training & Support Funding = $3,000 per Course Developer All faculty who will develop courses for the program are required to complete the Teaching Online Seminar (TOL 6100) offered by CIRT.
-Faculty will receive a $2000 stipend at seminar completion and a $1000 stipend after course review.
-During the course of the seminar, faculty will redesign one of the courses in the program and at its completion, they will be certified to develop and deliver online instruction.
+All faculty who will develop courses for the program are required to complete the TOL Foundation Course (Track-A) offered by CIRT.
+Faculty will receive a $2000 stipend at completion of TOL and certification to develop and deliver online instruction.

 The Department will submit a final report within 3 months of completion of the project to include: